 I have found that using a lens hood means that for the majority of time I have no need for a UV filter on the lens, which I used primarily to protect the glass.
 There are some hazy conditions where you may need this filter however, but its not often.

-Polarizing filters can make spectacular differences to colours in landscape shots.
+Polarizing filters can make an impressive difference to colours in landscape shots.
 I'm all for leaving one on my second camera with the shorter lens.
 It's less useful on the long zoom though, especially as it cuts out a couple of stops of light and so further limits the camera in Shutter priority mode ie. contributes to a wider aperture or higher ISO being needed.

 Low contrast subjects are particularly hard